eclecticbouquet/authentikate-your-cloudflared/README.md

 ## Notes

 - Following this method reveals your traffic in cleartext to Cloudflare.
 I chose to do so personally, but this is not the way for those looking to have the most privacy and independence from third parties.
-- I use code blocks like ```this``` frequently throughout the guide, for filenames, options, code, commands, etc. This is for the sake of making clear EXACTLY what needs to be inputted or selected.
+- I use code blocks like ```this``` frequently throughout the guide, for filenames, options, commands, etc. This is for the sake of making clear EXACTLY what needs to be inputted or selected.
 - When going through configuration steps, leave alone any settings that you see that I do not mention.
 For the purposes of this guide, those settings should remain default.

 ## Pre-requisites